netrisai/docs/tutorials/vpc-anywhere-controller-installation.rst

   curl -sfL https://get.netris.ai | sh -s -- --ctl-hostname netris.example.com --ctl-ssl-issuer letsencrypt

 .. note::
   Netris Controller installer will stand up a K3S cluster and then will deploy Netris Controller on top of it using Helm Chart.
-The “--ctl-ssl-issuer” will instruct the installer to generate a Let’s Encrypt SSL certificate and the "--ctl-hostname" will hint for what domain name the certificate must be generated.
-That’s why it is important to create the DNS record before this step.
+The “--ctl-ssl-issuer” will instruct the installer to generate a Let's Encrypt SSL certificate and the "--ctl-hostname" will hint for what domain name the certificate must be generated.
+That's why it is important to create the DNS record before this step.
 Detailed info here: `doc <https://www.netris.io/docs/en/stable/controller-k3s-installation.html>`_.

 .. image:: images/netris-controller-installed.png
     :align: center

-Once installation process is finished you will be able to access your newly installed Netris Controller web console using netris/newNet0ps credentials.
+Once the installation process is finished you will be able to access your newly installed Netris Controller web console using netris/newNet0ps credentials.

 Security Matters
 ----------------